cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 parameters, our system adds network configurations to create a cluster including a simple network configuration.
 The system works while executing configurations automatically after the first boot.
-We will focus here on using Windows 10 for the burning.
-On piplanet.org we are providing additional tutorials that work also for Ubuntu and macOS.
+We will focus here on using a computer for burning the SD Cards that can uses either Windows 10 or Rasberry PI OS for the burning.
+On <http://piplanet.org> we are providing additional tutorials that work also for Ubuntu and macOS.

-Our tutorials are useful as typically many steps are involved to set up a cluster.
-This requires either the replication of time-consuming tasks that can be automated or the knowledge of DevOps frameworks.
+Our tutorials are very useful as typically many steps are involved to set up a cluster.
+This requires either the replication of time-consuming tasks that can be automated or the knowledge of DevOps frameworks that you may not be familiar with.

 We avoid this by simply burning a card for each of the PIs.
 No more hours wasted on setting up your initial cluster.